cowboysdude/Under_Cabinet/README.md

 You can use the diffusers or not either way it doesn't matter [I used them because I had them] You can install diffusers or stick led's directly to under cabinet.

+## Power Supply

+Which one do I need?
+Well lets do some simple [we'll do mine since I don't know yours :)].
+Each led light uses about 50mA - 55mA [milliamps].
+I have 142 [142 X 55] lights so I am using [I'm using the 55mA] 7810mA which converts to 7.8Amps or round up ...
+8 amps.
+NOW figuring my microcontroller uses 2.4 mA... that's 0.0024Amps.
+Do some adding...that means I need a power supply that supplies 8.0024Amps.
+When doing this you also need to figure in 15 to 20% more amps just in case... which leads me to needing at min a 10Amp power supply.
+I would suggest you get a 15A or 20A.

 ## Issues
 At present none but then I built this to use in my home.
 BUT...
 I did run into one problem.
 Too much light made the LEDS show at max brightness so playing with the map function is going